Imbolc: Neopaganism

 Imbolc or Imbolc-based festivals are observed by some Neopagans, though practices vary widely.
 While some attempt to closely emulate the historic accounts of Imbolc, others rely on many sources to inspire their celebrations.
 Festivals typically fall near 1 February in the Northern Hemisphere and 1 August in the Southern Hemisphere.

 Some Neopagans celebrate the festival at the astronomical midpoint between the winter solstice and spring equinox — in the Northern Hemisphere, this is usually on 3 or 4 February — while others rely on the full moon nearest this point.
 Some Neopagans designate Imbolc based on other natural phenomena, such as the emergence of primroses, dandelions, or similar local flora.

 Celtic Reconstructionist

 Celtic Reconstructionists strive to reconstruct ancient Celtic religion.
 Their religious practices are based on research and historical accounts, but may be modified slightly to suit modern life.
 They avoid syncretism (i.e., combining practises from different cultures).
-They usually celebrate the festival at the start of spring, or on the full moon nearest this.
 Many use traditional songs and rites from sources such as The Silver Bough and The Carmina Gadelica.
 It is a time of honouring the goddess Brigid, and many of her dedicants choose this time of year for rituals to her.